dremio-brock/IcebergDremio/README.md

-# Iceberg on ADLS / S3 / MINIO with Dremio via Hive or Hadoop catalog
+# Iceberg on ADLS / S3 / MINIO with Dremio via Hive, Hadoop, or Glue catalog

 This demo project shows how to use Dremio to query Apache Iceberg tables on ADLS, S3, or MINIO.